 In 2019, LBT concluded a Partial Wind-Down, which included a solicitation process with its creditors, the sale of a portion of LBT's intercompany claim against LBHI, and a final distribution to certain of its creditors funded in large part by the proceeds of this sale transaction.
 The objectives of the Partial Wind-Down were simplification of the LBT estate, reduction of operating costs and preparation of the LBT estate for a final wind-down.

-LBT finalised the solicitation process on 18 March 2019 pursuant to which certain qualified noteholders1 were given the option to receive Substitute Notes (defined below) in exchange for their outstanding eligible notes.
-Based on the solicitation, noteholders representing 56.8% of the LBT allowed claims pool of EUR 24.8 billion opted to receive Substitute Notes in exchange for their eligible notes.
+Based on the solicitation process, noteholders representing 56.8% of the LBT allowed claims pool of EUR 24.8 billion opted to receive Substitute Notes in exchange for their eligible notes.
 Holders of 30.3% of the allowed claims pool received a final cash distribution.
 This final distribution (the "Final Distribution") was in large part funded by LBT's sale of USD 10.5 billion of its intercompany claim against LBHI.
 The sale was executed on 20 March 2019 and generated gross sale proceeds of USD 179.5 million.